 Taming wicked problems: towards a resolution of tourism access to Traditional Owner lands in the Kimberley region, Australia

-Scherrer, P & Doohan, K in press, 'Taming wicked problems: towards a resolution of tourism access to Traditional Owner lands in the Kimberley region, Australia', Journal of Sustainable Tourism.
+Scherrer, P & Doohan, K 2014, 'Taming wicked problems: towards a resolution of tourism access to Traditional Owner lands in the Kimberley region, Australia', Journal of Sustainable Tourism, vol. 22, no. 7, pp. 1003-1022.

 Limited eprint available from: